eciggaar/chatbot-lab/README.md

 Your account must have available space for at least 1 application (256MB) and 3 services.

 ### Not registered
-* Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up](https://developer.ibm.com/sso/bmregistration) for Bluemix page in a separate tab.
+* Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up for Bluemix](https://developer.ibm.com/sso/bmregistration) page in a separate tab.
 Fill in the form and click **Start your FREE Bluemix trial** to complete the registration.
 You will receive an activation mail in your inbox.

 ### First time login
-* Use Ctrl-click again to the [Login](https://console.eu-gb.bluemix.net/login) to Bluemix in a separate tab.
+* Use Ctrl-click (or the equivalent action for your system) to open the [Login to Bluemix](https://console.eu-gb.bluemix.net/login) in a separate tab.
 First time users need to complete a 4-step wizard.
 This starts by accepting the terms & conditions.

   ![Terms & conditions][13]